Who is at Risk?

 Are there Therapies and Medication alternatives to help manage pain?

-When the full ca125 result is a positive test level, treating the disease is the first strategy to fight the tumours and reduce the pain.
-But disease management also comprises pain medication to control the pain.
+When the full CA125 result is positive, treating the disease is the first strategy to fight the tumours and reduce the pain.
+However, disease management also comprises pain medication to control the pain.

-CA125 women with advanced disease may also require alternative or radiation treatments, not just Full Count tests.
+CA125 women with advanced disease may also require alternative or radiation treatments, not just Full Home kits.
 This is done to lessen the size of the tumour and make it smaller and more straightforward to remove.
 Chemotherapy may also help stop its spread after surgery.
 Regardless, chemotherapy can also lead to neuropathic (nerve) pain.